KhryptorGraphics/blockchain-explorer/README.md

 ```
 blockchain-explorer$ npm start
 ```
-Note: If editing the source code, the two commands above must be rerun to compile any changes made.
+Note: If editing the source code, the two commands above must be re-run to compile any changes made.
 If this is not done the explorer will not display any changes!

 1. Open the web-browser and access the `explorer` at `http://localhost:11000` .